- EMS Standards Advisory Board

 Duties are to make recommendations on:

-- Strategies for efficient and effective services delivery, training and quality assurance
+- Strategies for efficient and effective services delivery, training and quality assurance; and

-- Suggesting methods for billing and the collection of fees
+- Suggesting methods for billing and collection of fees.

 The EMS Standards Advisory Board will issue quarterly reports to the county executive and to the director of emergency services.
 The director will have the ability to create sub-committees to address specific issues as they arise.